Happy Feet: Inspirations

+Happy Feet was also partially inspired by documentaries such as the BBC's Life in the Freezer (1993, presented by David Attenborough).

+Pre-production

-Happy Feet was also partially inspired by earlier documentaries such as the BBC's Life in the Freezer.
-In 2001, during an otherwise non-sequitur meeting, Doug Mitchell impulsively presented Warner Bros., studio president Alan Horn with an early rough draft of the film's screenplay, and asked them to read it while he and Miller flew back to Australia.
-By the time they'd landed, Warner had decided to provide funding on the film.
-Production was slated to begin sometime after the completion of the fourth Mad Max film, Fury Road, but geo-political complications pushed Happy Feet to the forefront in early 2003.
+In 2001, during an otherwise non-sequitur meeting, Doug Mitchell impulsively presented Warner Bros. studio president Alan Horn with an early rough draft of the film's screenplay, and asked them to read it while he and Miller flew back to Australia.
+By the time they had landed, Warner Bros. had decided to provide funding on the film.
+Production was slated to begin sometime after the completion of the fourth Mad Max film Fury Road, but geopolitical complications pushed Happy Feet to the forefront in early 2003.